mastanca/webtask-workshop/modules/hello-editor.md

 ![Write logs](../images/wt-browser-run.gif)

-You'll see your Webtask return the anonymous result.
+You'll see your webtask return the anonymous result.

 ```javascript
 {